Umersaeed81/Python_For_RF_Optimization_And_Planning_Engineer/pst_attachmets_working/00_attachmet_dl_from_email.md

 📌 **Data Analysis** – Extract and process data from email attachments for further analysis.

+# Python Code

-##  Import Required Libraries
+## Step-1: Import Required Libraries

-This block imports the necessary libraries, including `os` for file operations and `win32com.client` for interacting with Outlook.
+We start by importing the required libraries. `os` helps with file handling, and `win32com.client` enables Outlook automation.
 - **`pywin32`** is a Python package that provides access to Windows API functions, including COM objects.
 - **`win32com.client`** is a **module** within `pywin32` that allows Python to interact with COM objects, like Microsoft Outlook, Excel, and Word.